Metastring/health-heatmap-backend/README.md

 This software can be conceptually divided into two equally important halves.
 The first half is an Extract-Transform-Load (ETL) pipeline, and the second half is a web API to query data.

+### Framework

+It uses Quarkus for wiring things together.
+Read [guides](https://quarkus.io/guides/) for most of the extension.

 ### Data

 Data sourced from public datasets is curated, annotated, and organized.
 This is in a form which can be directly ingested by the software.